Trading 212 vs Interactive Brokers (IBKR)

 Cost type Trading 212 IBKR Who it hurts most

-FX conversion Implicit, applied per trade Explicit, batched, lower rate EUR investors buying USD assets
+FX conversion ~0.15%; implicit, applied per trade ~0.03%; explicit, batched, lowest retail rate EUR investors buying USD assets monthly

 Spreads Market/execution dependent Market/execution dependent Infrequent traders less exposed

-Behaviour tax App design encourages activity Complex platform discourages impulse trades Biggest hidden cost for most users
+Behaviour tax App design can encourage activity; CFD adjacent to Invest Complex platform; fewer impulse-trade triggers Biggest hidden cost for most T212 users

 ETF access, automation, and investing workflow

 Both brokers support UCITS ETFs for European investors.
-The difference is in automation quality, catalogue depth, and how FX is handled along the way.
+The differences are in automation quality, platform depth, catalogue breadth, and how FX fits into the workflow.

 Trading 212 — built for recurring